 First up, we have a cheap and cheerful option which is the local branch of Premier Inn.
-Take a pleasant walk through the church yard and Abbey gardens and you can get from here to the test centre in under 10 minutes!
+Take a pleasant walk through the church yard and Abbey gardens and you can get from here to the test centre in about 20 minutes!
 In your room you’ll find a very comfortable Hypnos bed, tea and coffee making facilities and your very own smart TV.
 They’ll even treat you to free WiFi throughout your stay!

-Another 3-star hotel that’s also an 8-minute walk from the theory test centre is The Chantry.
+Another 3-star hotel that’s also an 8-minute drive from the theory test centre is The Chantry.
 It’s located in a Grade 2 listed Georgean townhouse that dates all the way back to 1780.
 All rooms are tastefully decorated with a nod to the hotel’s historic origins.
 There’s also a charming lounge bar onsite and you can enjoy free WiFi.
 Those driving over will be particularly pleased to learn that the hotel provides a parking space for each room.

 For a stay with convenience and class, you must book a room at The Angel Hotel.
-This 4-star establishment is only a 3-minute stroll from the theory test centre and is situated in a stunning, vine-covered building on Angel Hill.
+This 4-star establishment is only a 7-minute drive from the theory test centre and is situated in a stunning, vine-covered building on Angel Hill.
 Rooms are furnished in an “eclectic and cosmopolitan chic” style.
 They’re kitted out with everything you could possibly need for a delightful stay, including luxury toiletries and the option of an evening turndown service.